 Phase 1 is currently zoned Development Reserve (DR) Zone.
-The proposed development concept plan (Appendix A) would allow for the development of a mix of detached singles, rear lane townhomes and park blocks.
+The proposed subdivision plan (Appendix A) would allow for the development of a mix of detached singles, rear lane townhomes and park blocks.
 It also includes a road network featuring 16.5 m right-of-way (ROW) local roads and 8.5 m ROW lanes.
+The schedule of land use is provided.